- All Topics

-So being the sophisticated hydraulic equipment user that you are, you say to the manufacturer before you order the machine: “I expect ambient temperatures at my location as high as 45 degrees C, and under normal conditions (i.e., no abnormal heat load in the system), I require this machine to run no hotter than 70 degrees C. If you deliver it to the site and it runs hotter than 70 degrees on a 45-degree day, then I’ll expect you to correct the problem - at your cost.”
+So, you say to the manufacturer before you order the machine, “I expect ambient temperatures at my location as high as 45 degrees C, and under normal conditions (i.e., no abnormal heat load in the system), I require this machine to run no hotter than 70 degrees C. If you deliver it to the site and it runs hotter than 70 degrees on a 45-degree day, then I’ll expect you to correct the problem — at your cost.”

 You could continue by specifying other requirements that have an impact on hydraulic component reliability, such as that all hydraulic pumps have a flooded inlet, that no depth filters or screens be installed on pump intake lines and that no depth filters be installed on piston pump and motor case drain lines.

 At the very least, as the cane harvester story demonstrates, the next time you or the company you work for are purchasing hydraulic equipment, be sure to define your fluid cleanliness and operating temperature/viscosity targets in advance and make them an integral part of your equipment selection process.